 - Because the Department of Theatre and Dance houses two arts areas, students have freedom to explore performance and production from multiple vantage points.

 - Faculty, staff and students are actively engaged in North Carolina Theatre Conference, Southeastern Theatre Conference, U.S. Institute for Theatre Technology, The American Society for Theatre Research, the Kennedy Center American College Theatre Festival and other professional organizations.

-- Appalachian maintains a residence in New York City, known as “The Loft.”
+- App State maintains a residence in New York City, known as “The Loft.”
 Theatre majors use the facility regularly to see productions and meet with professionals who are active in the New York theatre scene.

 - There are no audition or portfolio requirements.

 Some of these jobs may require education beyond a bachelor’s degree.